Reception (Pixie) 2020 - 2021

 The specific areas provide the range of experiences and opportunities for children to broaden their knowledge and skills.

 Further information will be provided throughout the term by your child’s teacher regarding the learning, targets for your child and ways for you to support your child at home.
-Supporting information such as videos and tutorials will be available via Tapestry.

-We will begin to explore and record the concepts of addition and subtraction and number doubles.
+We will continue to explore and record the concepts of addition and subtraction and number doubles.
 Shape, space and measure will be investigated and explored in our environment through this the children will experience learning concepts such as shape, size, weight, capacity, position, distance and time.

 Understanding the World